Shalom01/C/README.md

 *******************************************************************************************************
 *Author*: **Shalom Asbell**
-*Description*: a readable file describing each included file and its dependencies
+*Description*: this file describes each included file and its dependencies,
-  and instructions of how to run the project.
+  and gives instructions of how to run the project.
 *******************************************************************************************************

 ## FILE DESCRIPTIONS